jameshanlon/cheese/cheese/pages/privacy-notice.md

   - **One-month and one-year follow ups**.
-One month after the survey, we collect from householder what remedial work they are planning, what work they have already done (if any) and their satisfaction with with the survey.
+One month after the survey, we collect from householder what remedial work they are planning, what work they have already done (if any) and their satisfaction with the survey.
 One year after the survey, we collect up-to-date annual energy consumption figures to compare with the previous ones, details of any remedial work they have done (including contractors used, approximate spends on DIY vs.